 Ani Dillon, Psy.D.

 Dr. Dillon has extensive background in child psychology and development, as well as clinical training and experience with individual, group and family therapy.
 Her assessment background includes considerable experience with: Attention Deficit Hyperactivity Disorder, Learning Disabilities, Developmental Disabilities, Mood Disorders, Anxiety Disorders, Tic Disorders and other behavioral disorders.
 Well versed in both neuropsychological and psychological assessment with children, adolescents, young adults and adults, she also has expertise in ADHD and psychodiagnostic assessment in adults.
 Dr. Dillon has dual undergraduate degrees in English and Education (teaching degree) from Lake Forest College and a Masters in school counseling from Illinois State University.
 After finishing her Masters degree, she was the sole proprietor of an Educational Consulting Office in Grand Rapids, Michigan serving more than 500 clients.
 Dr. Dillon attended Pepperdine University and completed a doctorate in clinical psychology with specialization in child assessment and pediatric neuropsychology.
 From 2006 to 2009, she was lead clinician on the UCLA ADHD Genetic Study at the Semel Institute for Neuroscience.
 In May 2011, she completed a two-year postdoctoral fellowship as a research scholar at UCLA's Semel Institute.
 Her duties there included both clinical neuropsychological assessment at UCLA's Medical Psychological Assessment Center and continued research with the UCLA ADHD Brain Imaging study and ADHD Brain Laterality Study.
+Dr. Dillon currently serves as a Health Sciences Clinical Instructor in the Department of Psychiatry and Biobehavioral Sciences of the David Geffen School of Medicine at UCLA.
 Degrees in education and school counseling, as well as experience as an educational consultant allow Dr. Dillon unique insights into the process of educational planning.
 Her background in teaching and school counseling also help to facilitate working relationships with schools and teachers.
 Dr. Dillon truly loves her work and brings that optimism and passion to each client. <top>

 Margaret H. Briggs, Ph.D., CCC-SLP